*This review contains spoilers*

 For starters, Tom Branson (Allen Leech) weds Lucy (Tuppence Middleton) at the top of the film and the couple present their baby before the end credits.
 In between, audiences can see all of their favorites (Joanne Froggatt, Phyllis Logan, Sophie McShera, Lesley Nicol, Penelope Wilton, etc.) and then some (Hugh Dancy, Laura Haddock) as a film company moves into Downton to shoot a silent movie.

 This part of the production shamelessly borrows from Singin’ in the Rain (1952) sans the singing and the rain.
 However, the retro studio does come with a handsome homosexual actor (Dominic West) who offers head butler Barrow (Robert James-Collier) a job plus benefits.

-An equally happy ending comes to Molesley, who lands a well-paid stint as a screenwriter.
+An equally happy ending comes to Molesley (Kevin Doyle), who lands a well-paid stint as a screenwriter.
 He admits his dreams have come true since he can finally afford to propose to his patient love interest Baxter (Raquel Cassidy).

 Lady Edith (Laura Carmichael) is also struck by the writing muse as she renews her journalism career during a trip to the South of France.
 The gorgeous locale provides the type of sweeping landscapes the Downton brand is known for.

 Similarly, Carson (Jim Carter) offers the kind of humor fans have come to expect.
 There’s even a wink to the camera when he’s mistaken for the husband of Lady Bagshaw (played by Carter’s real life wife Imelda Staunton).